stennety/mywebsite/_posts/2024-10-30-MR-Best-Practices.md

 GitLab allows you to create merge request templates that include predefined sections for description, tasks, testing, and other relevant information.
 Utilize these templates to provide consistent and structured information in your merge requests, making it easier for reviewers to understand and evaluate your changes.

 #### 9.1 Use the Commitizen Tool
-Commitizen is a release management tool designed for teams and it uses conventional commits.
-If you are working on one of the Chegg Boots libraries, you will need to follow the conventional commits.
-More than likely, the Commitizen tool is used to auto-manage the release version for the project.
+[Commitizen](https://commitizen.github.io/cz-cli/) is a release management tool designed for teams and it uses conventional commits.
+Follow the conventional commits as they are great for auto-managing the release version for the project.

-For reference:

-Commitizen Documentation
-Creating Spring BOOT Projects in GitLab
-Versioning Common CICD Template Scripts
 ### 10. You Are Your Own Advocate
 As the owner of your MR, it should be in your best interest to ensure that you get the true benefits of code review, like consistent design & implementation, confidence of stakeholders, teaching & sharing knowledge, etc.